fat/haunt/README.md

 + issue.comments[x].url - the permalink url for a particular comment

-##### Pull Request
+##### Pull-Request

-The haunt object will contain the following properties (in addition to everything included in a normal issue), when testing against a pull-request:
+When testing pull-requests, your function will be passed an object with the following properties (in addition to all properties provided to a normal issue as specified above):

 + issue.diff o- the complete diff of a pull-request
 + issue.files - an array of the files changed in a commit